Ransomware Hits the Entire East Coast

 Is ransomware a credible threat to your organization?
 You bet!
 And if you are a small- to medium-sized business, you are especially vulnerable.
-Over the last year alone, the news has been filled with stories of malicious attacks that have sabotaged unwitting businesses and government agencies, costing those organizations considerable time, money and damage to their reputation.
+Over the last year alone, the news has been filled with stories of malicious attacks that have sabotaged unwitting businesses and government agencies, costing those organizations considerable time and money and damaging their reputation.
 Just over $300,000 is the average amount paid out by ransomware victims.
 That’s why there’s no time like the present to protect yourself.

-Wouldn’t identifying gaps in your business’ network security – before you’re hacked by a bad actor – make sense?
+Wouldn’t identifying gaps in your business’s network security – before a lousy actor hacks you – make sense?
 It should.
 That’s precisely why your organization’s overall security posture should utilize routine network penetration testing.

 How Pen Testing Can Help

-Plain and simple, running regular “pen tests” against the network gives you visibility into real-world threats that may impact your network security, exploits any vulnerabilities and provides steps for remediation.
-Routine pen tests allow you to test safely your system’s resistance to external hacking attempts by simulating the actions of a real intruder who might try to exploit vulnerabilities caused by operational weaknesses, outdated security policies, insecure settings, bad passwords, code mistakes, software bugs, service configuration errors and more.
+Plain and simple, running regular “pen tests” against the network gives you visibility into real-world threats that may impact your network security, exploits any vulnerabilities, and provides steps for remediation.
+Routine pen tests allow you to test safely your system’s resistance to external hacking attempts by simulating the actions of an actual intruder who might try to exploit vulnerabilities caused by operational weaknesses, outdated security policies, insecure settings, bad passwords, code mistakes, software bugs, service configuration errors and more.